jj5/kickass-crypto/README.md

 because we don't want to leak secrets from our call stack if there's a problem.

-Instead of throwing exceptions the methods on the classes in this library will usually return false instead.
+Instead of throwing exceptions the methods on the classes in this library will usually return `false` instead.

-Sometimes because of the nature of a typed interface it's not possible to return the boolean value false and in some circumstances the empty string, an empty array, null, the floating-point value 0.0, or the integer zero (or in very rare cases minus one, this can be used to signal an invalid array index) may be returned instead; although returning false is definitely preferred if it's possible.
+Sometimes because of the nature of a typed interface it's not possible to return the boolean value false and in some circumstances the empty string (`''`), an empty array (`[]`), null (`null`), the floating-point value zero (`0.0`), or the integer zero (0) may be returned instead; however, returning false is definitely preferred if it's possible.

+Aside: in some rare cases minus one (-1) can be used as the value to signal error, such as when you want to indicate an invalid array index, but in PHP minus one isn't necessarily an invalid array index, so false is still preferred.

 The fact that an error has occurred can be registered with your component by a call to `error()` so that if the callers get a false return value they can interrogate your component with a call to